 Why did so many traditionally “blue” communities break for Donald Trump in 2016?
 Will they do so again in 2020?
+Will they become Republican strongholds?

 Looking for answers, Muravchik and Shields lived in three such “flipped” blue communities, finding that these voters still like the Democratic Party, but it’s not the party many of this book’s readers will recognize.

 In these communities, some of the most beloved and longest-serving Democratic leaders are themselves Trumpian—grandiose, combative, thin-skinned, nepotistic.
 Indifferent to ideology, they promise to take care of “their people” by cutting deals—and corners if needed.
 Stressing loyalty, they often turn to family to fill critical political roles.
 Trump strikes a familiar figure to these communities, resembling an old-style Democratic boss.

 Although Trump’s Democrats have often been pictured as racists, Muravchik and Shields find that their primary political allegiances are to their town or county—not racial identity.
 They will spend an extra dollar to patronize local businesses, and they think local jobs should go to their neighbors, not “foreigners” from neighboring counties—who are just as likely to be white and native-born.